Bounding the Optimal Length of Pliable Index Coding via a Hypergraph-based Approach: System Model for PICOD and hypergraph representation

 We now briefly recollect the hypergraph model for PICOD as given in \cite{krishnan2021pliable}.
 A given PICOD problem can be completely captured by a hypergraph $\mc{H}$ with the vertex set $\mc{V} = [m]$ and edge set $\mc{E} = \{R_i \subseteq [m]: i \in [n]\}$.
 Naturally, every hypergraph also defines a corresponding PICOD problem.
 We thus do not distinguish between hypergraphs and PICOD problems in this work.
 We denote by $\beta_q(\mc{H})$ the smallest length of any PICOD scheme for $\mc{H}$ over $\mathbb{F}_q$.
 Also, let $\beta(\mc{H}) \triangleq \min_{q}\beta_q(\mc{H})$ denote the optimal length of any PICOD scheme for $\mc{H}$ over any finite field.
+For a PICOD($t$) problem, we denote the optimal PICOD length as $\beta^{(t)}(\ch)$.